 If the cow consumes something inedible along with the food, such as metal or wood from fences, the reticulum ejects it out.
 The reticulum also softens the consumed grass and forms small pieces of cud.

-The third compartment of the stomach, the omasum, is characterized by folds that increase the surface area of absorption, specifically about 4-5 meter square.
+The third compartment of the stomach, the omasum, is characterized by folds that increase the surface area of absorption, specifically about 4-5 meters square.

-The presence of numerous folds makes the omasum quite hard, while the compartment’s surface absorbs 30-60% of the total water intake and vital nutrients, including sodium and potassium.
+Numerous folds make the omasum quite hard, while the compartment’s surface absorbs 30-60% of the total water intake and vital nutrients, including sodium and potassium.
 The folds also prevent the flow of large particles through the cow’s digestive system.